NikosGavalas/nikosgavalas.github.io/_posts/2018-9-26-ansible-hostvars-json-query.md

 But in my case, I first needed to convert the JSON into a list of objects, then get the first element of this list, and _then_ perform the filtering and attribute selection.

-The solution I have found to work correctly is this:
+The solution I have found to be working correctly is this one:

 ```
 [@.*][0][?flink_type==`slave`].ansible_processor_vcpus